Some families of minimal elements for the partial ordering on prime knots: Outline of this research

-In 1980' Culler and Shalen introduced in \cite{CS} an algebraic set in a complex space for a finitely presented group $G$, now known as the character variety of $G$.
-The framework of character varieties has been giving powerful tools and is now playing important roles in geometry and topology.
-On the other hand, it is not easy to calculate character varieties and thus to investigate the geometric structures in general, though an underlying idea of character varieties is simple as follows.
+We research the partial ordering on the set of prime knots by using algebraic sets associated to knot groups, now known as the character varieties of knot groups.
+The framework of character varieties introduced by Culler and Shalen \cite{CS} for a finitely presented group has been giving powerful tools and is now playing important roles in geometry and topology.
+On the other hand, it is not easy to calculate character varieties and thus to investigate their geometric structures in general, though an underlying idea of character varieties is simple as follows.
 Let $G$ be a finitely presented group generated by $n$ elements $g_1,\cdots,g_n$.
-For a representation $\rho:G \to \SL_2(\BC)$, the character $\chi_{\rho}$ of $\rho$ is the function on $G$ defined by $\chi_{\rho}(g):=\tr(\rho(g))$ ($\forall g\in G$).
+For a representation $\rho:G \to \SL_2(\BC)$, let $\chi_{\rho}$ be the character of $\rho$, which is the function on $G$ defined by $\chi_{\rho}(g):=\tr(\rho(g))$ ($\forall g\in G$).
 Throughout this paper, we simply denote by $\tr(g)$ the trace $\tr(\rho(g))$ for an unspecified representation $\rho:G \to \SL_2(\BC)$.
 We sometimes omit the brackets in the trace like $\tr(a)=\tr a$ for simplicity.
 By \cite{CS} (see also \cite{GM}), {\it the $\SL_2(\BC)$-trace identity}